 "Kelly Madrone has an amazing editorial eye.
 She can help you frame and organize the structure of your narrative, clarify your message, and bring out the best in your manuscript.
 I recommend her highly." --Elizabeth Rapoport, former executive editor at Random House, author, and creator of "Write Club"

 "It's difficult to articulate the magic that Kelly Madrone brings to a project.
 She settles in and brings her whole self: heart, mind, soul, intuition, and miles and miles of wisdom.
 I gave her a pretty decent manuscript.
-And she have me back a gamechanger.
+And she gave me back a gamechanger.
 Can't wait for our next collaboration." --Christine Crockett Smith, author and consultant

 "Kelly Madrone consistently delivers top-quality, powerful writing that’s well-researched and reported.
 She’s responsive to edits, files her work on time, and is overall a delight to work with.
 My only hesitation in recommending her is that if she takes on work for you, she’ll have less time for us!" -- M. Carrie Allan, senior editorial director, The Humane Society of the United States and columnist for The Washington Post